Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Introduction

-Second, it allows to compute the optimal decision/action $\av$ of selecting the next trial $\x_{n+1}$ by maximizing (minimizing) the expected utility (loss):
+Bayesian optimization computes the optimal decision/action $\uv$ of selecting the next trial $\uv = \x_{t+1}$ by maximizing (minimizing) a expected utility (loss):

-where $\delta_n(f,\av)$ is the \emph{optimality criterion} or \emph{regret function} that drives the optimization towards the optimum $\x^*$.
-For example, we can use the \emph{optimality gap} $\delta_n(f,\av) = f\left(\x_n\right) - f(\x^*)$ to get the optimal outcome, the \emph{Euclidean distance error} $\delta_n(f,\av) = \|\x_n - \x^*\|_2$ to get the optimal input, or the \emph{relative entropy} $\delta_n(f,\av) = H(\x^*|\x_{1:n-1}) - H(\x^*|\x_{1:n})$ to maximize the information about the optimum.
+where $\delta_t(f,\uv)$ is the \emph{optimality criterion} or \emph{regret function} that drives the optimization towards the optimum $\x^*$.
+For example, we can use the \emph{optimality gap} $\delta_t(f,\uv) = f\left(\uv \right) - f(\x^*)$ to get the optimal outcome, the \emph{Euclidean distance error} $\delta_t(f,\uv) = \|\uv - \x^*\|_2$ to get the optimal input, or the \emph{relative entropy} $\delta_t(f,\uv) = H(\x^*|\X_{1:t}) - H(\x^*|\X_{1:t}, \uv)$ to maximize the information about the optimum.

 In summary, Bayesian optimization is the combination of two main components: a surrogate model which captures all prior and observed information and a decision process which performs the optimal action, i.e.: where to sample next, based on the previous model.
-This methodology in two steps of modeling and decision is connected to many fields.
+These two components also hide extra computational cost compared to other optimization methods.
+On one hand, we need to update the surrogate model continuously.
+On the other hand, we need to optimize the criterion function.
+However, this additional cost can be compensated by the reduced number of target function evaluations thanks to the sample efficiency of the method.
+Therefore, Bayesian optimization is specially suitable for expensive black-box functions, trial-and-error tuning and experimental design.
+The methodology behind Bayesian optimization also appears in other areas.
 In the way points are selected, the optimization problem can be considered an active learning problem on the estimation of the optimum \cite{HennigSchuler2012,deFreitas:2013}.
-Other authors have drawn connections between Bayesian optimization and some reinforcement learning setups such as multi-armed bandits \cite{Srinivas10}, POMDPs \cite{ToussaintBSG} or even active reinforcement learning \cite{MartinezCantin07RSS}.
-These two components also hide extra computational cost.
-On one hand, we need to update the surrogate model and, on the other hand, optimize the criterion function However, this additional cost can be compensated by the reduced number of target function evaluations thanks to the sample efficiency of the method.
-Therefore, Bayesian optimization is specially suitable for expensive black-box functions and trial-and-error methodologies.
+Other authors have drawn connections between Bayesian optimization and some reinforcement learning setups such as multi-armed bandits \cite{Srinivas10}, partially observable Markov decision processes (POMDPs) \cite{ToussaintBSG} or active reinforcement learning \cite{MartinezCantin07RSS}.
+Surrogate models such as Gaussian processes are also used in other optimization methods, like evolutionary algorithms \cite{buche2005accelerating,cheng2015multiobjective,ong2003evolutionary}.
+Some genetic algorithms even use the decision (acquisition) functions used in Bayesian optimization as preselection criteria \cite{zhou2007combining}.